kongware/scriptum/README.md

 foo(id) (123) ("abc"); // [123, "abc"]
 ```

 I intentionally complicated the type to emphasize what is going on.
-The type variable `a` of the function type is not the same as in the second argument, because the former is rank-1 whereas the latter rank-2.
+The type variable `a` of the function type is not the same as in the second argument, because the former is rank-1 whereas the latter rank-2, which is denoted by the caret symbol at the beginning of the annotation.

 You might ask yourself what this is good for.
 As a matter of fact higher-rank types are extremely useful for a couple of things as we will see in the next sections.

-But first we need to understand another crucial property of higher-rank types.
-They are extremely limiting.
+But first we need to understand another crucial property of the concept.
+Higher-rank types are astonishingly limiting.
 Do you recall what I said about polymorphic types?
 The type system must treat them uniformely no matter which specific type they are instantiated with.
-This property is called parametricity and it also kicks in with higher-rank types:
+This property is called parametricity and it also kicks in in the context of higher-rank types:

 ```javascript
 const length = fun(o => o.length, "{length: Number | r} => Number");